Full Cycle Recruiting For Beginners

 This begs the question: ‘How do small businesses become big businesses?’

-One predictor of growth is whether the business is able to establish and follow effective processes.
+One predictor of growth is whether the business is able to build and follow effective processes.
 Life cycle recruitment is one of those processes.
 One could argue that it’s the most important process because the people you hire create and execute all the other processes!

-How Does Full Life Cycle Recruitment Help My Business?
+How Can it Help My Business?

-- Employees are productive, engaged, and loyal
+- Build a workforce that is productive, engaged, and loyal

 Following is the full life cycle recruiting process.